- About Ag Day

 Section V – Judging

-- Judging will be completed by a nine-member consisting of agribusiness leaders and art enthusiasts with a tie to agriculture.
+- First round of judging will be completed by a nine-member jury consisting of agribusiness leaders and art enthusiasts with a tie to agriculture.
 The winner will be chosen via online voting.

 - In an effort to conceal the identity of each contestant, each entry will be assigned a number by the essay contest Chair.